September 30, 2019

-“We were able to perform a lung resection using a single, small and minimally invasive incision on the left side ̶ the lesion on the left turned out to be benign,” explains Dr. Veeramachaneni.
-“A few weeks later, we did a lower lobectomy on the right lung.
-Pathology results showed that we caught her cancer early ̶ it was stage 1 nonsmall cell cancer.
+Using a single, small and minimally invasive incision on the left side, surgeons performed a lung resection.
+The lesion on the left was benign.
+Several weeks later, Bettye had a lower lobectomy on the right lung.
+She was diagnosed with stage I nonsmall cell lung cancer.
 No lymph nodes were affected.
 Her situation was very treatable.”

 While her left side healed quickly, Bettye said surgery on her right side took longer to mend and was more painful, although manageable.

 “I was so blessed it was caught early,” she says.
 “Even though I will have follow-ups for the next 5 years, I didn’t have to have radiation or chemotherapy.
 But, Dr. V made me very aware that I’m still at risk for recurrence, especially if I can’t kick my smoking habit.”